Intrepidity

-Interpidity (foaled 19 February 1990) was a British-bred, French-trained Thoroughbred racehorse.
+Intrepidity (foaled 19 February 1990) was a British-bred, French-trained Thoroughbred racehorse.
 In a racing career which lasted from April 1993 to November 1994 the filly ran twelve times and won four races.
 Unraced as a two-year-old, Intrepidity proved to be the outstanding three-year-old filly in Europe in 1993, winning the Prix Saint-Alary and the Prix Vermeille in France and The Oaks in England.
 She also finished fourth in the Prix de l'Arc de Triomphe, beaten one and a half lengths.
 At the end of the year she was voted European Champion Three-year-old Filly at the Cartier Racing Awards.
 Intrepidity was kept in training as a four-year-old, but failed to win, although she finished second in the Prix Ganay and the Prix Foy.
 She was then retired to stud where her record as a broodmare was disappointing.

 Background

 Intrepidity was a dark bay mare with a white star and two white feet bred in Britain by M. Ryan.
 She was sired by the thirteen time Champion sire Sadler's Wells.
 Intrepidity's dam, Intrepid Lady, was an American-bred daughter of Bold Ruler, and closely related on her dam's side to Bold Bidder.
 Apart from Intrepidity, Intrepid Lady's best foal was Acushla, a filly who twice won the Phoenix Sprint Stakes.

 Intrepidity was sent into training with André Fabre at Chantilly.